 One thing that drives me crazy is that sometimes it seems impossible to find decent guacamole at restaurants.
 I use the quality of a restaurant’s guacamole to judge whether I’ll go back or not, seriously it’s just avocados, limes, onion, cilantro and other seasonings, how hard is it to mess that up?
 I have to mention though that my favorite fast food place, Chipotle, has some of the best guacamole you can get at any fast food restaurant, it’s fresh and simple: avocados, onions, hot peppers, cilantro, and lime; so if they can get right why can every other Mexican or Tex-Mex restaurant do the same?

-The other thing that annoys me is that the places that actually get it right are so freaking stingy with the guac, in my opinion it should be automatically included as a side on all dishes, but it usually isn’t and you have to pay an extra $5 to get some.
-Good thing I don’t eat out too frequently and just make my own guacamole at home and I let everyone eat as much as they want; I try to keep it simple and don’t usually add tomatoes unless I’m running low on avocados and need to maximize the amount of guacamole, my mom always added garlic to her guacamole and I like the taste it gives it, but feel free to leave it out if you’re a garlic lover, same thing for the serrano peppers.
+The other thing that annoys me is that the places that actually get it right are so freaking stingy with the guac.
+In my opinion it should be automatically included as a side on all dishes, but it usually isn’t and you have to pay an extra $5 to get some.
+Good thing I don’t eat out too frequently and just make my own guacamole at home.
+And, yes, I let everyone eat as much as they want.
+I try to keep it simple and don’t usually add tomatoes unless I’m running low on avocados and need to maximize the amount of guacamole – or I just a some diced tomatoes on top or on the side for those who want them.
+My mom always added garlic to her guacamole recipe and I like the taste it gives it, but feel free to leave it out if you’re not a garlic lover, same thing for the serrano peppers.

 - 3 ripe avocados

-Juice from 1 lime
+- Juice from 1 lime

-½ cup finely diced onion
+- ½ cup finely diced onion

-2-3 finely chopped serrano peppers, deveined and seeded
+- 2-3 finely chopped serrano peppers, deveined and seeded

-2 garlic cloves, crushed
+- 2 garlic cloves, crushed

-2 tbs finely chopped cilantro
+- 2 tbs finely chopped cilantro

 - Salt to taste